zino-rs/zino/zino-derive/docs/model_accessor.md

   It will be used for constriaint check and query population.

-- **`#[schema(unique)]`**: The `unique` annotation is used to indicate that the column has a unique constraint.
+- **`#[schema(unique)]`**: The `unique` annotation is used to indicate that the column value should be unique in the table.

 - **`#[schema(not_null)]`**: The `not_null` annotation is used to indicate that the column has a not-null constraint.
 It also prohibits the cases when